yusufaine/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 :information_source: :computer: **Quick note on [Save](#save-recipes) and [Load](#load-recipes)** these commands are done automatically, just like how Google documents automatically save your changes without you needing to explicitly run them.
-There are some advanced things that you can do with those features, and we recommend you jump to their section to find out more about them. <br><br>**Hint**: There's a way that you can share your recipe book with your friends if they also use McKitchen.
+There are some advanced things that you can do with those features, and we recommend you to explore these features to find out more. <br><br>**Hint**: If your friends is using McKitchen, there's a way for you to share your recipe book with them.

 </div>